namrata-karmakar/todo-angular-nest/README.md

 Pre-requisites: Docker is already installed
 1. Clone the repository.
 2. Navigate into the project directory, run the command "docker-compose up -d --build".
+3. The application will be running on "http://localhost:4200/".

 ### 2. Without Docker
 1. Clone the repository.